openedx/edx-documentation/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 ===============================================

-When working with a content experiment, you can view details about the group configuration used by that experiment.
+When working with a content experiment, you can view details about the group configuration used by that experiment in two ways:

-In a unit that contains a content experiment, in the content experiment block, click the name of the group configuration.
+* In a unit that contains a content experiment, in the content experiment block, click the name of the group configuration.

 .. image:: ../Images/content_experiment_group_config_link.png
  :alt: Content experiment in the unit page with the group configuration link
      circled

-Or, at the top of the content experiment page, click the name of the group configuration.
+* At the top of the content experiment page, click the name of the group configuration.

 .. image:: ../Images/content_experiment_page_group_config_link.png
  :alt: Content experiment page with the group configuration link circled